sonicavionics/sonicavionics.com/docs/join/index.md

 - Experience with GitHub and Git
 - Completed [Learn Git Branching](https://learngitbranching.js.org/) tutorial, and apply all concepts in a GitHub repo
-- Do a small project of your specialization using GitHub
 - Read: [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)
+- Do the challenge of your specialization

 ### Guidelines